minimuutti/minimuutti.github.io/en/treat-dispensers/_posts/2015-07-12-buster-food-cube.md

 The toy is made of hard plastic and it makes a lot of noise on a hardwood floor.
 On the carpet the noise wasn't as bad but the sound was still quite loud because the kibble bounced inside the hollow cube.

 Unfortunately this toy didn't fill my expectations.
-If you are about to but this toy I recommend that you skip it and choose something else.
+If you are about to buy this toy I recommend that you skip it and choose something else.

 ---